 When is it Best to Train to Muscular Failure? by Jerry Brainum 5/20

-Although the training to failure concept has been discussed several times in past issues of Applied Metabolics, a new study defines just when training to failure is best used to promote gains in muscular size..
-The notion of training to complete muscular failure isn't new but … [Read more...]
+Although the training to failure concept has been discussed several times in past issues of Applied Metabolics, a new study defines just when training to failure is best used to promote gains in muscular size.[ref]
+Lasevicius, T, et al.Muscle failure promotes greater muscle … [Read more...]

 How Many Sets Are Needed to Develop Maximum Muscular Size and Strength? by Jerry Brainum 9/19